-More information about the Undergraduate Program can be found on the Department of Politics website (https://politics.princeton.edu/undergraduate).
-Feel free to email the Undergraduate Program Manager, Gayle Brodsky (gbrodsky@princeton.edu), with any questions.
+More information about the Department of Politics Undergraduate Program can be found on our website (https://politics.princeton.edu/undergraduate).

+Feel free to contact the Undergraduate Program Manager, Gayle Brodsky, with any questions via email (gbrodsky@princeton.edu) or by phone (609-258-4770).